House Democratic campaign arm announces 8-figure diversity outreach effort

 The anti-disinformation effort, dubbed “In It Together,” is an expansion of the DCCC’s 2022 Spanish-language campaign, “Juntos.”

 “By intentionally prioritizing sustained outreach to these communities, we are marrying our moral and strategic imperatives to ensure Democrats win back the House.
-While extremist Republicans continue to lie, cheat and suppress the vote of people of color in order to win elections, Democrats understand that democracy is strengthened when everyone’s voice is heard,” said DCCC Deputy Executive Director for Campaigns Missayr Boker.
+While extremist Republicans continue to lie, cheat and suppress the vote of people of color in order to win elections, Democrats understand that democracy is strengthened when everyone’s voice is heard,” said Missayr Boker, DCCC deputy executive director for campaigns.